AKC Belgian Malinois Puppies For Sale in California

 (Video above might not play properly on mobile devices unless you hit full screen mode on the bottom right corner of video.)

 Shipping is NOT recommended for puppies under 12 weeks.
 Dealing locally and in-person is preferred to better discern puppy suitability and to observe interaction with new family, however if you’re from out of state (or from within state but can’t drive to pick up puppy), we can offer quality airfare service via Alaska Airlines for puppy to fly out to your local airport.
-Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel as others have done in the past unless discussed further over the phone such as a halfway delivery.
+Washington, Oregon, Arizona, Nevada, Idaho, Utah and Canada (Vancouver) are to travel or unless other options are discussed further over the phone such as a halfway delivery.